xuankimtran/docs-1/pages/katalon-analytics/docs/create-plan.md

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/create-plan/kt2_test_run_types.png)

+> Notes:
+>
+> Once you have created a schedule, you can set dates for Test Runs by creating a Trigger.
+See: [Execute Test Runs by a Trigger](https://docs.katalon.com/katalon-analytics/docs/kt-scheduler.html#prerequisites).

 ## View Test Runs

 After creating Test Runs schedule, if you go back to the **Test Runs** page now, you can also see those Test Runs in a calendar view.